Reduces the BAM file using read based compression that keeps only essential information for variant calling

 .
 Reads have notoriously low quality bases on the tails (left and right).
 Consecutive bases at the tails with quality at or lower than this threshold will be hard clipped off before entering the reduce reads algorithm.

-.
 Do not hard clip adaptor sequences.
-Note: You don't have to turn this on for reads that are not mate paired.
-The program will behave correctly in those cases.
+Note that it is not necessary to turn this on for reads that are not mate paired.
+The program will behave correctly by default in those cases.

 An output file created by the walker.
 Will overwrite contents if file exists.

 GATK version 2.8-1-g2a26ec9 built at 2013/12/06 16:54:02.